Dirk's professional Accordion Tuner 2.5

 Choice and placement of the microphone

-A built in microphone such as those present in the most laptops, is not always usable.
-It catches more surrounding noise than an externally to the sound card connected microphone.
+A built in microphone such as those that are often present in laptops, are not always usable.
+A build in microphone catches more surrounding noise than an external microphone.
 The case of the laptop catches up sounds and vibrations and passes them on to the microphone.
-The cooling fan of the laptop is an important source of surrounding noise.
-A built in microphone can also often not measure the lowest frequencies.
-Another, much larger, disadvantage of the built in microphone is that it is impossible (or difficult) to position it right with respect to the instrument.
-An external microphone, which is connected with a wire to the sound card, can simply be placed on the desired location.
+The cooling fan of the laptop is also an important source of surrounding noise.
+An external USB microphone can be placed away from a laptop or computer.
+This way the microphone won't pick up these surrounding noises.

 Placement of the microphone